tchangkiat/aws-cdk-stacks/README.md

 3. A bastion host to manage the EKS cluster
 4. The necessary IAM roles and policies

+Please set up the bastion host first.
 The commands listed in the sections under EKS should be executed in the bastion host.
 Some environment variables (e.g. AWS_REGION, AWS_ACCOUNT_ID, AWS_EKS_CLUSTER) are already populated in the bastion host.

-## Bastion Host Setup
+## Bastion Host

 1. Log in to the bastion host with 'ec2-user' using SSH or EC2 Instance Connect.